cnrosu/yt-ai-summariser/README.md

 Transcripts are cached per video on disk and in the browser.
 Any questions you ask are saved in Chrome sync storage so they remain tied to your Google account and are not shared with other users.
 A copy of each question/answer pair is also written on the server next to the transcript for that video.

+As you continue asking questions, the extension now uses OpenAI's Assistants API to keep a dedicated conversation thread per video.
+If no Assistant ID is saved the plugin will automatically create a standard **YouTranscribe** assistant when it loads.
+You can also create this assistant manually from the settings page via the **Create Standard Assistant** button.
+Once an ID is available, each follow-up question will be sent in the same thread so GPT has full context.
+The history is still stored locally and written to disk via the server for later retrieval.

 ## Setup

 1. Install Python 3.10 or newer and create a virtual environment (optional):